-3.6 Conductor – Bare metal after removal of insulation.
+3.6 Conductor — Bare metal after removal of insulation.

-3.7 Conductor/Material Code – The following are relevant
+3.7 Conductor/Material Code — The following are relevant:

 Continuously transposed conductor (CTC);

-0 - Annealed- copper conductor and
+0 - annealed-copper conductor; and

-CPR - Controlled proof-stress copper conductor (Recommended for CTC).
+CPR - Controlled proof-stress copper conductor (recommended for CTC).

-3.8 Continuously Transposed Conductor – It refers to the winding conductors formed by two rows of a certain number of enamelled copper rectangular wires mutually contacted at wide surfaces, transposed in same direction along the narrow surface of the top and bottom of the two rows of enamelled rectangular wires, and lapped continuously by electrical insulated paper, netting tape etc.
+3.8 Continuously Transposed Conductor — It refers to the winding conductors formed by two rows of a certain number of enamelled copper rectangular wires mutually contacted at wide surfaces, transposed in same direction along the narrow surface of the top and bottom of the two rows of enamelled rectangular wires, and lapped continuously by electrical insulated paper, netting tape etc.

-3.9 Controlled Proof-Stress Copper Conductor – It refers to the copper conductors for which the specified non-proportional elongation strength Rp0.2 is between (80 - 220) N/mm2.
+3.9 Controlled Proof-Stress Copper Conductor — It refers to the copper conductors for which the specified non-proportional elongation strength Rp0.2 is between (80 to 220) N/mm2.

-3.10 Enamelled Rectangular Wire – Rectangular wire coated with an insulation of cured resin such as the following:
+3.10 Enamelled Rectangular Wire — Rectangular wire coated with an insulation of cured resin such as the following: